jackaltx/PiFarm_Ansi/readme.md

 ###  The network appliance

-Any old Swich
+Any old switch and or firewall.

 ###  Farm types

-External Farmers (ansible, dhcp, dns, [gateway]) and  All pi workers
+External Services (ansible, dhcp, [dns)], with or without a gateway.
+Then a cluster of rasperry pi workers.
+Current I am using dnsmasq to do DHCP.

-### Configuring you home router hints.
+### Configuring you router hints.

-Pfsense instructions
+THis is out of scope.
+The inside IP needs to be the gateway set in the DHCP server.

 ## Steps